-Botulinum toxin treatment is generally considered safe, effective and largely devoid of serious side effects.
+Botulinum toxin treatment is generally considered safe, effective and largely free of serious side effects.

 Botoxis injected in small, controlled amounts, and the FDA recommends not exceeding a total of 360 units in a 3-month period.
 To avoid any potential side effects, it is important to consult a doctor who is highly experienced in administering Botox treatments for specific conditions.
 Botox was first approved by the FDA to treat medical conditions such as muscle spasms, excessive sweating in the armpits, and tics in the eyelids.